vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### Calculating the liquidity score

 At every vega time change calculate the liquidity score for each committed LP.
-This is done by taking into account all orders they have deployed within the `[min_lp_price,max_lp_price]` [range](./0038-OLIQ-liquidity_provision_order_type.md#refining-list-of-orders) and then calculating the volume-weighted [probability of trading](./0034-PROB-prob_weighted_liquidity_measure.ipynb) at each price level - call it instantenous liquidity score.
+This is done by taking into account all orders they have deployed within the `[min_lp_price,max_lp_price]` [range](./0038-OLIQ-liquidity_provision_order_type.md#refining-list-of-orders) and then calculating the volume-weighted [probability of trading](./0034-PROB-prob_weighted_liquidity_measure.ipynb) at each price level - call it instantaneous liquidity score.
 For orders outside the tightest price monitoring bounds set probability of trading to 0.
 When we say "all orders" we mean their limit orders, [pegged orders](./0037-OPEG-pegged_orders.md) and the volume deployed on their behalf as part of their [liquidity commitment order](./0038-OLIQ-liquidity_provision_order_type.md).

-Now calculate the total of the instantenous liquidity scores obtained for each committed LP:
+Now calculate the total of the instantaneous liquidity scores obtained for each committed LP:

-`total = the sum of instantenous liquidity scores for all LPs that have an active liquidity commitment`
+`total = the sum of instantaneous liquidity scores for all LPs that have an active liquidity commitment`

-Now, if the `total` comes out as `0` then set `fractional instantenous liquidity score` to `1.0/n`, where `n` is the number of committed LPs.
+Now, if the `total` comes out as `0` then set `fractional instantaneous liquidity score` to `1.0/n`, where `n` is the number of committed LPs.
-Otherwise calculate fractional instantenous liquidity score for each committed LP (i.e. a party that successfully submitted [LP order](./0038-OLIQ-liquidity_provision_order_type.md) as:
+Otherwise calculate fractional instantaneous liquidity score for each committed LP (i.e. a party that successfully submitted [LP order](./0038-OLIQ-liquidity_provision_order_type.md) as:

-`fractional instantenous liquidity score = instantenous liquidity score / total`
+`fractional instantaneous liquidity score = instantaneous liquidity score / total`

-If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then for each committed LP `liquidity score` is set to `fractional instantenous liquidity score`.
+If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then for each committed LP `liquidity score` is set to `fractional instantaneous liquidity score`.

 Otherwise whenever a new LP fee distribution period starts set a counter `n=1`.
-Then on every Vega time change, after `fractional instantenous liquidity score` has been obtained for all the committed LPs, update:
+Then on every Vega time change, after `fractional instantaneous liquidity score` has been obtained for all the committed LPs, update:

-`liquidity score <- ((n-1)/n) x liquidity score + (1/n) x fractional instantenous liquidity score`
+`liquidity score <- ((n-1)/n) x liquidity score + (1/n) x fractional instantaneous liquidity score`

 The liquidity score should always be rounded to 10 decimal places to prevent spurious accuracy and overly long string representation of a number.